 This hearty, Louisiana-inspired stew is rich with okra, tomatoes and garlic, as well as cubes of ham, prawns and fresh crab.
 Stir-fry the sliced okra for 30 minutes and it won't be slimy – and don’t be afraid to add a generous dash of Tabasco, to really give the dish a kick.
 Serve with scoops of rice, which will absorb all those bright, punchy flavours beautifully.

-Roasted tomato pasta with chilli and garlic
+Get the recipe for roasted tomato pasta with chilli and garlic here

 Chunks of pork belly and shoulder are marinated in a mix of Korean chilli paste, soy sauce, sesame oil, garlic and apple juice, which tenderises the meat and imparts masses of flavour.
 If you can, leave to marinate overnight.
 Then it's just a case of stir-frying the pork with shredded vegetables – the marinade makes the sauce.
 The dish is topped with perilla leaves, which are typical in Korean cooking, but use fresh mint if you can't find perilla.